 From my screwdriver kit, I only use the 1.4mm flat tip and the #1 Phillips screwdrivers.
 The extra flat tip screwdriver is available in the event that the 3 thumbscrews are too tight on the Abu faceplate, but most importantly, for the pawl cover.

 To clean the parts you can use Simple Green or Oxy Clean.
-Be careful not to get any over spray on to your line, unless your cleaning agent is biodegradable.
+Be careful not to get any overspray on to your line, unless your cleaning agent is biodegradable.
 This reduces the chances of affecting the properties of your line.

 If you’re really going to be cleaning a lot of reels you can use an ultrasonic cleaner to clean the parts.
-We’ve gone to this system because of the volume of fishing reels to clean it really helps expedite the process and the investment is minimal if you buy one like this.
+We’ve gone to this system because the volume of fishing reels to clean it really helps expedite the process and the investment is minimal if you buy one like this.
 We use a mixture of water and a small amount of Simple Green and it makes the cleaning process a breeze.

-Before you begin, you don’t have remove your fishing line, just put a piece of electrical tape on the line.
-This comes in handy when putting the reel back together, because it keeps your loose line from getting caught between the spool and the frame.
+Before you begin, you don’t have to remove your fishing line, just put a piece of electrical tape on the line.
+This comes in handy when putting the reel back together because it keeps your loose line from getting caught between the spool and the frame.
 If it’s time to change out your fishing line then go ahead and remove it.
 Here’s an awesome DIY fishing line stripper you can build for pennies.